 These findings suggest that colonoscopies performed as a follow-up procedure on individuals with a positive stool test have the potential to prevent cancer progression and avoid death more than an initial screening colonoscopy, as individuals with an abnormal initial screening result are at higher risk of colorectal cancer.

 This is an extremely important policy that could increase screening uptake, enhance equity and ultimately save lives, which are stated goals of the Cancer Moonshot.
 The removal of a cost barrier starting this spring could help hundreds of thousands more people avoid the dilemma of having to decide if they can afford to follow up on their initial positive colorectal screening test.
-However, the new rule does not apply to Medicare beneficiaries, and it does not apply to other cancers for which screening tests are fully covered for some or all individuals: breast, lung and cervical cancer.”
+However, the new rule does not apply to other cancers for which screening tests are fully covered for some or all individuals: breast, lung and cervical cancer.”

 Dr. A. Mark Fendrick